-support to ensure that our young people are well equipped to compete and play a significant role in the world economy.
+Let us empower the youth through relevant skills development, empowerment programmes, and financial support to ensure that our young people are well equipped to compete and play a significant role in the world economy.
 Let us invest in the skills development and empowerment of our youth to reduce youth unemployment and create a better country for all.
-The youth are the future, so let us take care of our young people.
+The youth is the future, so let us take care of our young people.